ROCm/rocprofiler/doc/rocprofv2_tool.md

 - plugin
   - file: File Plugin
   - perfetto: Perfetto Plugin
-  - att: Advanced thread tracer Plugin
   - ctf: CTF Plugin
-- samples: Samples of how to use the API, and also input.txt input file samples for counter collection and ATT.
+- samples: Samples of how to use the API, and also input.txt input file samples for counter collection.
 - script: Scripts needed for tracing
 - src: Source files of the project
   - api: API implementation for rocprofv2